-The introvert tends to work best alone or in small groups.
-Introverts can be very focused; they have strong attention to detail because they enjoy concentrating on one task at a time.
+The introvert—a shy person or one who keeps their thoughts private—tend to work best alone or in small groups.
+Introverts can be very focused.
+They have strong attention to detail because they enjoy concentrating on one task at a time.

 Ideal industries: animal care, museum work, information technology, science.

-The extrovert enjoys working in large groups and often prefers team assignments.
+The extrovert—an outgoing or overly express person—enjoys working in large groups and often prefers team assignments.
 They are typically comfortable speaking in public and leading group activities.
 They are also multitaskers who works best when juggling a variety of assignments.

 Ideal industries: human resources, public relations, sales, health, and wellness.

-The organizer is very detail-oriented and practical.
-Organizers enjoy conventional structure and order in daily life; they enjoy following standard rules and procedures.
+The organizer is outgoing, detail-oriented, and practical.
+Organizers enjoy the community and conventional structure and order in daily life.
+They enjoy following standard rules and procedures but like to be involved in groups.
 Organizers enjoy jobs in which they can gather and manage data.
 They have a desire to remove clutter, which allows them to enjoy tasks ranging from organizing an office to editing an article.

-The artist enjoys being creative and innovative in their job.
-Artists typically do not enjoy conventional work settings, but instead prefer to work on their own time with limited supervision and a flexible schedule.
+The artistic person likes to use their hands as well as their minds.
+They enjoy being creative and innovative in their job.
+Artists typically do not enjoy conventional work settings, but instead, prefer to work on their own time with limited supervision and a flexible schedule.
 They prefer to implement their ideas rather than managing or following the ideas of others.

-Ideal industries: design, writing, marketing, public relations, theater, music.
+Ideal industries: design, writing, marketing, public relations, theater, music, naturalist and environmentalist.

-The caregiver is service-oriented and enjoys seeing to other peoples’ needs.
+A caregiver is a service-oriented person.
+They enjoy seeing to other peoples’ needs.
 The caregiver is a “people person,” who enjoys both working alongside others and working for the welfare of others.
 They are very responsible and reliable and have strong organizational skills.

 Ideal industries: medicine, education, social services, administration, human resources, sales.